dockstore/dockstore-documentation/docs/getting-started/register-on-dockstore.rst

 Register on Dockstore
 ---------------------

-Before you can publish your new tool, you need to create a Dockstore account and link the relevant services.
+Before you can publish your new tool/workflow, you need to create a Dockstore account and link the relevant services.
 Dockstore supports login through GitHub using OAuth2.
 You can register at the `login/register page <https://dockstore.org/login>`__.